redarrowlabs/Argo/README.md

 ```

 Please note that the `.Where(...)` extension currently follows a [proprietary filter](https://docs.titan.redarrow.io/docs/retrieving-data) clause format specified as part of the Titan platform.
 The `filter` query parameter is [specified, but not defined](http://jsonapi.org/format/#fetching-filtering), in the Json.API spec.

-Please note that the `.Meta(...)` is a mirror of the `.Where(...)` extension that specifically targets the `meta` element of the model being queried.
-The extension currently follows a [proprietary filter/sort](https://docs.titan.redarrow.io/docs/retrieving-data) clause format specified as part of the Titan platform.

 ## How
 Argo takes advantage of [Fody](https://github.com/Fody/Fody) to weave code into your POCO Model at compile time in order to bridge the gap between the POCO semantics developers expect and the Json.API json structure.